aaronbloomfield/ics/hws/hw-cryptocurrency.md

 sender, the recipient, the amount, and ends with a digital signature.
 Each transaction statement will be in its own file; one is shown below.

-A transaction *record* is a single line in a ledger (and, later, in a block in the blockchain) that contains similar information, but on a single line.
-The one-line example above, in the ledger section, is a transaction record.
+A transaction *record* is a single line in a mempool (and, later, in a block in the blockchain) that contains similar information, but on a single line.
+The one-line example above, in the mempool section, is a transaction record.

-Another of the functionalities that you will have to implement is the verification of a transaction statement (checking it's signature and that there is enough money), which will then insert a single transaction record for that transaction into the ledger.
+Another of the functionalities that you will have to implement is the verification of a transaction statement (checking it's signature and that there is enough money), which will then insert a single transaction record for that transaction into the mempool.

 As an example, below is one of the transaction statements that was generated from the script provided (specifically the `./cryptomoney.sh